thomasdondorf/puppeteer-cluster/README.md

     - `id` <[number]> ID of the worker.
 Worker IDs start at 0.
 - returns: <[Promise]>

 Puts a URL or data into the queue.
-Alternatively (or even additionally) you can queue functions to be executed.
+Alternatively (or even additionally) you can queue functions.
 See the examples about function queuing for more information: ([Simple function queuing](examples/function-queuing-simple.js), [complex function queuing](examples/function-queuing-complex.js))

+#### cluster.execute([data] [, taskFunction])
+- `data` <any> Data to be queued.
+This might be your URL (a string) or a more complex object containing data.
+The data given will be provided to your task function(s).
+See [examples] for a more complex usage of this argument.
+- `taskFunction` <[function]> Function like the one given to [Cluster.task].
+If a function is provided, this function will be called (only for this job) instead of the function provided to [Cluster.task].
+The function will be called with an object having the following fields:
+  - `page` <[Page]> The page given by puppeteer, which provides methods to interact with a single tab in Chromium.
+  - `data` <any> The data of the job you provided as first argument to [Cluster.queue].
+This might be `undefined` in case you only specified a function.
+  - `worker` <[Object]> An object containing information about the worker executing the current job.
+    - `id` <[number]> ID of the worker.
+Worker IDs start at 0.
+- returns: <[Promise]>

+Works like [Cluster.queue], just that this function returns a Promise which will be resolved after the task is executed.
+In case an error happens during the execution, this function will reject the Promise with the thrown error.
+There will be no "taskerror" event fired.
+In addition, tasks queued via execute will ignore "retryLimit" and "retryDelay".
+For an example see the [Execute example](examples/execute.js).

 #### cluster.idle()
 - returns: <[Promise]>